bendanye/shortcut-kata/vi/README.md

 14. Search for `vi`
 15. Search forward
 16. Search backward
+17. Replace all words with "vi" with "replace"
-17. Go to line 9 and copy the entire line
+18. Go to line 9 and copy the entire line
-18. Paste it to next line
+19. Paste it to next line
-19. Activate replace mode
+20. Activate replace mode
-20. Quit without saving and close terminal
+21. Quit without saving and close terminal